 That is a very short window to vet potential investments and meet the requirements of qualified property.

 Under proposed regulations, investors still have to reinvest capital gain into a QOF within 180 days.
-However, QOFs that use and hold the equity in certain subsidiaries that qualify as QOZ businesses may qualify for a 31-month working capital safe harbor period to maintain cash positions and deploy the capital into the business at self-determined internals.
+However, QOFs that use and hold the equity in certain subsidiaries that qualify as QOZ businesses may qualify for a 31-month working capital safe harbor period to maintain cash positions and deploy the capital into the business at self-determined intervals.
 This safe harbor makes it easier to qualify as qualified property for purposes of the 90% test.
 However, the QOF must have a written plan for acquisition, construction and substantial capital improvement of identified tangible business property and must in fact execute on the plan during that grace period.